kids-first/kf-somatic-workflow/README.md

 1. When in doubt, all of our reference files can be obtained from here: https://cavatica.sbgenomics.com/u/kfdrc-harmonization/kf-references/

-1. For ControlFreeC, it is highly recommended that you supply a vcf file with germline calls, GATK Haplotype caller recommended.
+1. For ControlFreeC, it is highly recommended that you supply a VCF file with germline calls, GATK Haplotype caller recommended.
 Please also make sure the index for this file is available.
 Also, a range of input ploidy possibilities for the inputs are needed.
 You can simply use `2`, or put in a range, as an array, like 2, 3, 4.
 For mate orientation, you will need to specify, the drop down and tool doc explains your options.

-1. As a cavatica app, default references for hg38 are already pre-populated, as well as some default settings - i.e., number of threads, coefficient of variation input for ControlFreec, and `PASS` filter tool mode.
+1. As a CAVATICA app, default references for hg38 are already pre-populated, as well as some default settings - i.e., number of threads, coefficient of variation input for ControlFreeC, and `PASS` filter tool mode.

 1. `select_vars_mode`: On occasion, using GATK's `SelectVariants` tool will fail, so a simple `grep` mode on `PASS` can be used instead.
 Related, `bcftools_filter_vcf` is built in as a convenience in case your b allele frequency file has not been filtered on `PASS`.